Category: Holidays

 How to Spend It:

-• Travel to a festive city like New York or Chicago for the holiday parades.
+• Visit festive cities like New York or Chicago for Thanksgiving parades and seasonal cheer.

-• Long Weekend Option: Thursday, December 25 – Sunday, December 28 (If you take Friday off)
+• Long Weekend Option: Thursday, December 25 – Sunday, December 28 (Take Friday off)

 How to Spend It:

-• Spend time with family enjoying holiday traditions.
+• Spend quality time with loved ones enjoying holiday movies, baking, and gift-giving.

 Best Destinations for Long Weekends in 2025